haywirecoder/homebridge-envisalink-ademco/README.md

 <b>*** WARNING **** </b>

-When upgrading from any prior version of the plugin to version 2.0.0+, you need to re-assign accessories to rooms and rebuild/correct existing automation which included these accessories.
+When upgrading from any prior version of the plugin to version 2.0.0+, you need to re-assign accessories to the rooms and rebuild/correct the existing automation that included these accessories.
 This is a one-time event and is not a bug.
 This is the result of upgrading to the Homebridge modern dynamic platform, which generated new unique internal IDs.

 ----------------------------------

 This module was designed to work with Ademco Envisalink module with the Vista series alarm panels.
-It supports alarm operations (e.g. Arm, disarm, night and stay), bypassing of zones, special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge. <b>Note:</b> This module uses the Envisalink Third Party Interface (TPI).
-Make sure TPI is enabled (i.e. "ONLINE" and Alert is checked) for your module.
+It supports alarm operations (e.g. Arm, disarm, night, and stay), bypassing of zones, and special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge. <b>Note:</b> This module uses the Envisalink Third Party Interface (TPI).
+Make sure TPI is enabled (i.e. Alert is checked) for your module.

 Limits:

 * Ademco panels provide limited zone information to their peripherals.
-The panel only provide real-time information when a zone is faulted (opened) but not when it is restored (closed).
-However, the virtual key panel is continuously updated with zones information.
-This module auto set the faulted zone (opened) to restored (close) based the value set by *openZoneTimeout* attributes.
-Default configuration would result in zone closing 30 seconds after the virtual key-panel no longer reports a fault for the specific zone.
+The panel only provides real-time information when a zone is faulted (opened) but not when it is restored (closed).
+However, the virtual key panel is continuously updated with zone information.
+This module auto-sets the faulted zone (opened) to restored (closed) based on the value set by the *openZoneTimeout* attributes.
+Default configuration would result in the zone closing 30 seconds after the virtual key panel no longer reports a fault for the specific zone.

-* When system is "Armed" the panel no longer report the state of each zone.
-All zone will age out and be considered close once armed.
+* When the system is "Armed" the panel no longer reports the state of each zone.
+All zones will age out and be considered closed once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.

-* Envisalink TPI interface only support one connection.
+* Envisalink TPI interface only supports one connection.
 Once this plug-in is connected, any other connections will result in an error.
-Vice-versa, if Envisalink is being used for other purpose this module will not be able to connect.
-Confirm you have a stable network connection to the Envisalink module prior to installing this plug-in.
+Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.
+Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.

-* This plug-in uses "Arm-Instant (Zero Delay-Stay)" as indicator of <i>NIGHT STAY</i>.
-Arms-Instant is similar to the STAY mode, but without the entry delay feature and usually associated with <i>NIGHT STAY</i>.
+* This plug-in uses "Arm-Instant (Zero Delay-Stay)" as an indicator of <i>NIGHT STAY</i>.
+Arms-Instant is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.

-* In order to receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled in the Envisakit module.
-Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section 4.
+* To receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled for the Envisakit module.
+Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section "Panel Programming Options".

 Please Note: I recommended not using the master user or installer code in the configure file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).